xT-Development/xt-forgery/README.md

 # Features:
 - Create forged licenses
 - Add any license to the config
-- Add extra input options for eac license
+- Add extra input options for each license
 - Useable forged license items (shows info to players nearby)

 # Preview: